The iPhone X iOS 12.1.1 update is out of beta and it brings enhancements, fixes, patches, and problems to the former flagship.

 In this guide we’ll take you through the most important things to know, right now, about the iPhone X iOS 12.1.1 update.

-We’ll tell you about the issues currently plaguing the iPhone X’s version of iOS 12.0.1.
-We’ll provide you with some tips that could help you limit the amount of problems you see.
-And we’ll tell you about Apple’s plans for the future.
+We’ll walk you through the issues plaguing the iPhone X’s version of iOS 12.1.1.
+We’ll provide you with some tips that could help you limit the amount of problems you see once you get the update on board.
+And we’ll also tell you about Apple’s plans for the future.

-But first, we want to start with some impressions of the iPhone X iOS 12 update.
-We’ve been looking at several key areas including overall speed, battery life, and app performance and we want to share our thoughts with those who might be on the fence about installing iOS 12.0.1.
+But first, we want to start with our impressions of the iPhone X iOS 12.1.1 update.
+We’ve been looking at several key areas including overall speed, battery life, and app performance and we want to share our thoughts with those who might be on the fence about installing iOS 12.1.1.

 We haven't seen any major battery drain.
-Some users are noticing unstable battery life, but the battery life on the iPhone X models in our possession hasn't changed.
-It's about the same as it was on iOS 12.0 and we're still able to get a full day of use out when using a mixture of Wi-Fi and cellular data.
+Some users are noticing unstable battery life after making the move, but the battery life on the iPhone X models in our possession hasn't changed.
+We're still able to get a full day of use out when using a mixture of Wi-Fi and cellular data.

-iOS 12.0.1 still feels a lot faster than iOS 11.
+iOS 12.1.1 still feels a lot faster than iOS 11.
 Apps open much faster and animations and transitions (like going from a FaceTime Audio call back to the home screen) are much crisper.
-It's a noticeable difference.
+There's still a very noticeable difference.

 We haven't run into any major problems with our core applications as we've kept them updated with support updates throughout the month.
-If you're having issues with your apps on iOS 12.0.1, make sure you download the latest versions.
-They will help.
+If you're having issues with your apps on iOS 12.1.1, make sure you download the latest versions.